 Inside the General Store it is cool.
 Plenty of souvenir stuff inside, but I’m looking for sustenance.
-I find it in the back, in a cooler – ICE CREAM on a stick.
+I find it in the back, in a cooler – ICE CREAM on a stick on Route 66.
 I make my purchase and move back outside.

 A couple of old guys from California come in on Beemer bikes set up for long distance travel.
 The logo on the back indicates they are Iron Butts.

 A few more Hackberry, AZ pix